billryan/algorithm-exercise/dynamic_programming/longest_increasing_subsequence.md

 ```
 Given a sequence of integers, find the longest increasing subsequence (LIS).
 You code should return the length of the LIS.
-Have you met this question in a real interview?
-Yes
 Example
 For [5, 4, 1, 2, 3], the LIS  is [1, 2, 3], return 3